ni/nimble/packages/nimble-components/CONTRIBUTING.md

 ## Development workflow

 1. When creating new components, create the folder structure and decide how to implement the component as described in [Develop new components](#develop-new-components).

 2. Create Storybook documentation and tests for the component as described in [`@ni-private/storybook` CONTRIBUTING](/packages/storybook/CONTRIBUTING.md).

-3. Run the Storybook build and start commands from the `storybook` package directory:
+3. Run the Storybook command from the repo root:  `npm run storybook`.

-    `npm run build`

-    `npm run start`

-    Storybook will build its own copy of the component in a temporary folder which is separate from the normal build.
+    This command also causes `nimble-components` (and `spright-components`) to rebuild whenever a source file is changed so that Storybook can reflect the current state.

 4. Make functional and style changes to the component.